s-p-ko/multiexception/README.md

 # MultiException

-Сontains the class that implements the concept or pattern of multiexception
+Сontains the class that implements the concept or pattern of multiexception by Albert Stepantsev

 **Basic Usage**